spatialnetworkslab/florence/site/styleguide/docs-marks.md

 ## Name of mark

 - Small description of what mark is, and what it is useful for.
-- Minimal example necessary to illustrate what mark does: a component plus a code block
+- Minimal example necessary to illustrate what mark does: a component plus a code block, showing both `Mark` and `Layer`
-- Slightly longer (but still brief) description of how positioning etc works for this particular mark
-- If appropriate: make clear that there exists a complementary `Layer` for this `Mark`, and how they relate to each other
-- Illustrate this with a code block

 ## Properties